PrefectHQ/prefect/docs/cloud/execution/k8s_job_environment.md

               value: foo
 ```

-In the above YAML block `flow-container` will have a few aspects changed during execution.
+In the above YAML block, `flow-container` will be changed during execution:

 - The metadata labels `identifier` and `flow_run_id` will be replaced with a unique identifier for this run and the id of this Flow run respectively
 - `image` will become the _registry_url/image_name:image_tag_ of your Flow's storage